FAQs

 • Leveraged Funds

-• Zacks collects holdings from SEC filing that companies are required to report on a quarterly basis but with 60 day lag
+Zacks collects holdings from the SEC filing that companies are required to report on a quarterly basis but that comes with a 60-day lag.
+Following the filing of those holdings, they will then be updated in Zacks’ system during our monthly update.

 Screening